Mesolatido/discord-js-bot-guide/getting-started/the-long-version.md

 ![enter image description here](http://i.imgur.com/3XT7MCi.png)

-### Getting your Secret Token
+### Getting your Bot Token

 > Alright so, **big flashy warning**, **PAY ATTENTION**.
-This next part is really, really important: Your bot's **secret token** is meant to be **SECRET**.
+This next part is really, really important: Your bot's **token** is meant to be **SECRET**.
 It is the way by which your bot authenticates with the Discord server in the same way that you login to Discord with a username and password. **Revealing your token is like putting your password on the internet**, and anyone that gets this token can use **your** bot connection to do things.
 Like delete all the messages on your server and ban everyone.
 If your token ever reaches the internet, **change it immediately**.
 This includes putting it on pastebin/hastebin, having it in a public github repository, displaying a screenshot of it, anything. **GOT IT?
 GOOD!**

 With that warning out of the way, on to the next step.
 The Secret Token, as I just mentioned, is the way in which the bot authenticates.
 To see it, just click on **click to reveal** next to **Token** in the Bot section of the page.
 You then get this:
 ![enter image description here](http://i.imgur.com/6iaWr3u.png)